wavefrontHQ/docs/pages/doc/integrations_grafana.md

 ### How to Use Wavefront as a Prometheus Data Source

-To use Wavefront as a PromQL data source, make sure that [PromQL Support is enabled on your cluster](https://docs.wavefront.com/wavefront_prometheus.html#set-promql-organization-settings-administrator-only).
+To use Wavefront as a PromQL data source, make sure that [PromQL support is enabled on your Wavefront cluster](https://docs.wavefront.com/wavefront_prometheus.html#set-promql-organization-settings-administrator-only).

 {% include important.html content="After the setup, the behavior of the PromQL queries that you run in Grafana will be the same as the behavior of the same queries that you run in Wavefront.
 All limitations and best practices for using PromQL in Wavefront apply.
 For information, see [Using PromQL in Wavefront](https://docs.wavefront.com/wavefront_prometheus.html)." %}